FDA Panel Endorses Gene Therapy For A Form Of Childhood Blindness

 The recommendation came in a unanimous 16-0 vote after a daylong hearing that included emotional testimonials by doctors, parents of children blinded by the disease and from children and young adults helped by the treatment.

 "Before surgery, my vision was dark.
-It was like sunglasses over my eyes while looking through a little tunnel," 18-year-old Misty Lovelace of Kentucky, told the committee.
+It was like sunglasses over my eyes while looking through a little tunnel," 18-year-old Misty Lovelace of Kentucky told the committee.
 "I can honestly say my biggest dream came true when I got my sight.
 I would never give it up for anything.
 It was truly a miracle."

 Several young people described being able to ride bicycles, play baseball, see their parents' faces, read, write and venture out of their homes alone at night for the first time.